A Story of Innovation

 Ahhhhh – SHADE-MAXtm – Simply cooler.

-2M-Innovations has a great deal of experience with writing, reviewing, conducting, witnessing and approving certification environmental testing (over 70 years!).
-This ingrained, primal need to “Trust but Verify” kicked in with many prototypes undergoing extensive testing to optimize spacing, mounting, reduced heat conduction, adaptability and ultimately provide a cost effective solution.
+We have a great deal of experience with writing, reviewing, conducting, witnessing and approving Aerospace certification environmental testing (Over 30 years).
+This ingrained, primal need to “Trust but Verify” kicked in with many prototypes undergoing extensive testing to optimize spacing, mounting, reduced heat conduction, adaptability and ultimately provide a cost-effective solution.
 Innovations included such design as “C”, “L” and “T” to reduce the amount of material needed for mounting.